Venice Canals, Italy

 - Architecture: Marvel at the Renaissance style that shines in great examples.

-- Shops: Souvenir spots decorate the bridge showing off classic Venetian handiwork.
+- Shops: Souvenir spots line the bridge, showcasing classic Venetian craftsmanship.

-- Viewpoints: You get awesome sights of the Grand Canal and the lively scene at the waterfront.
+- Viewpoints: You get fantastic sights of the Grand Canal and the lively scene at the waterfront.

 Rialto Bridge isn’t just a crucial spot to cross over.
 It’s a buzzing hub for buying and sightseeing.